pipkim2009/keplear.com/README.md

 ## 🎹 How to Use

-1. **Select Notes**: Click two piano keys to define your melody range
+1. **Select Notes**: Click two keyboard keys to define your melody range
 2. **Generate**: Click "Generate Melody" to create a unique 8-note sequence
 3. **Play**: Click "Play Melody" to hear your generated melody
 4. **Theme Toggle**: Use the Sun/Moon button to switch between light and dark modes